Gnosder/Gaming/Fugue Wrath/_noodling.md

 ### Fighter

 Class Ability: Killing Blow
-When a Fighter inflicts damage with any attack they may add their character level rounded up to the damage done.
+When a Fighter inflicts damage with any attack they may add their character level to the damage done.
 Class Abiilty: Veteran's Luck
 A fighter may spend an MP to turn any of their own missed attacks into a hit or any hit against them into a miss.
+Must be used before damage is rolled.

-#### Fighter's at Level 1
+##### Fighter's at Level 1

     Starting Stamina is 20
     Gain abilities Killing Blow and Veteran's Luck.
-    Gain +2 to Strike, Shoot, and Defence skills
+    Gain +2 to Strike, Shoot, and Body
     Gain +4 to Fort Saves and +2 to Ref Saves

 ##### Fighter Melee Weapons